The New Client Onboarding Questionnaire You'll Want to Send to Customers

 14. How did you hear about our business?

 This question helps your team better target your marketing efforts.
-For example, if clients consistently say that they found your company on social media, this means you’re targeting the right audience.
-But if very few clients talk about word-of-mouth referrals, work may be needed on the impression clients have when projects are complete.
+For example, if clients consistently say they found your company on social media, you’re targeting the right audience.
+However, if very few clients talk about word-of-mouth referrals, work may be needed based on the impression clients have when projects are complete.

 15. Why did you select our business for this project?

-Asking clients to highlight what drew them to you lets you get a sense of what they want.
+Asking clients to highlight what drew them to you lets you understand what they want.
 For example, if you’re a website design firm and clients point to the unique nature of the projects you’ve done in the past, this can inform your design decisions going forward to help ensure you create something that stands out.

 16. What more can our team do to ensure this is a smooth, satisfactory process for you?